 Bright ruby red in colour, there is a “fruit salad” of red berry notes on the nose.
 On the palate, this wine is about sheer sipping enjoyment, with those red berries coming through, along with some floral elements, a touch of herbaceousness and some signature, high altitude salty minerality.
 Lightly chill and enjoy with simple foods, or serve a little warmer with roast pork or antipasti.

 Petit Rouge is a dark-skinned grape variety grown in the Valle d’Aosta.
 It is the region’s most widely-planted red wine grape and is used to make tart, fruity reds which are often compared to Beaujolais.
 The Petit Rouge vine can be identified by the small “dusty” coloured grapes that, according to wine expert Jancis Robinson, can almost look gray.
 During the growing season, the variety is late ripening and is often harvested with low levels of acidity.
 This is one reason why it is often blended where it can improve the color of the usually light-colored Valle d’Aosta wines while adding floral notes to the bouquet.

 Manual harvesting in the middle of October.
-Grapes are gently pressed and fermented for 8 days in temperature controlled steel at 28°C with daily pump-overs.
-The wine is then aged for a further 8 months in steel, followed by 5 months in bottle.
+Grapes are gently pressed and fermented for eight days in temperature-controlled steel at 28°C with daily pump-overs.
+The wine is then aged for a further eight months in steel, followed by five months in bottle.